aryawidjaja/CareCarb-ML/README.md

 ## Acknowledgments

-- Special thanks to [List of Contributors] for their contributions to CareCarb.
+- Special thanks to CareCarb team for their contributions to CareCarb.
 - Hat tip to anyone whose code was used.
 - Inspiration for the project.

-Feel free to customize the README to suit the specific details of your project.